 All that growth has meant that they’ve had to experiment with a lot of different things over the years, playing with different business models and fine-tuning their product.
 That continuous fine-tuning has resulted in three different liveries over the past decade – all of them quite different from one another, reflecting a “low fare” look with a twinge of serious professionalism.
 Sort of.
 Let me explain…

-The silver and black “pixel” livery at the top of this post is my favorite of their last three liveries.
+The silver and black “pixel” livery is my favorite of their last three liveries.
 It’s cool, high-tech, and very unique.
 It doesn’t really convey the “low fare” message very well, and I’d go as far as to say it does the exact opposite.
 It looks very high end!
 That’s probably why it didn’t last so long.

 The next livery (below) was unveiled just a few short years later, and to me, it was a huge step down in terms of style and design.
 I’m not really sure, but the bright blue and and neon accent colors just scream “cheap vacation packages to Cancun”.
 Not that there’s anything wrong with that, but I really cringed when I first saw it.
 I couldn’t believe they killed the pixel livery!